Check the National Parks website for updates on any temporary trail closures before setting out on this walk.

 Soon, the trail opens up, vegetation changes to heath, and you get your first view of Walls Cave, gaping like an open mouth on the side of a forested mountain.

 As you keep walking towards the cave, you soon come to a fork in the trail, at around the 500-meter mark.
-Take the trail going to the right, towards to cave that you can see from the trail.
-Here the trail becomes narrower and the descent – steeper, with a few switchback sections.
+Take the trail going to the right, towards the cave that you can see from the trail.
+Here, the trail becomes narrower and the descent steeper, with a few switchback sections.

 At about the 900-meter mark, just before you reach the bottom of the canyon, there is another fork in the trail.
 This time, follow the more defined trail that goes straight, the one with the steps.
 I explored the other trail on the way back and will describe this little gem below.